 - Lipid profile, which measures blood fats, such as cholesterol and triglycerides

 Why is nonalcoholic fatty liver disease important?

 Nonalcoholic fatty liver disease is important for several reasons.
 First, it is a common disease, and is increasing in prevalence.
 Second, NASH is an important cause of serious liver disease, leading to cirrhosis and the complications of cirrhosis–liver failure, gastrointestinal bleeding, and liver cancer.
-Third, nonalcoholic fatty liver disease is associated with other very common and serious non-liver diseases, perhaps the most important being cardiovascular disease that leads to heart disease and strokes.
-Fatty liver probably is not the cause of these other diseases, but is a manifestation of an underlying cause that the diseases share.
+Third, nonalcoholic fatty liver disease is associated with other very common and serious non-liver diseases, perhaps the most important being a cardiovascular disease that leads to heart disease and strokes.
+Fatty liver probably is not the cause of these other diseases but is a manifestation of an underlying cause that the diseases share.
 Fatty liver, therefore, is a clue to the presence of these other serious diseases which need to be addressed.